BenMJonesGit/hugger/README.md

 In the "tasks" folder, there are modules named for different tasks in HuggingFace.
 The names of these modules are all lower case with '-' replaced by '_'.

-In the tasks folder are modules defining the following variables and functions:
+In the tasks folder are modules defining the following variables and functions (see template.py):

     task
         Name of the task, which is a grouping within HuggingFace.